velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 ####Stories
 This is the opportunity to tie all the preceding points together.
 Creating a coherent overall narrative is an opportunity to put the previous points into action, while the stories of individual projects can form layers of depth which reinforce that.

+###Competitor/Collaborator Analysis
+While the creative technology industry is relatively small, many of the people working in the field are quite accessible.
+While many work within agencies, and thus go uncredited, there are enough influential freelancers with online presences that it is possible to get a flavour of how they brand themselves publicly.
+As this selection of online portfolios shows, there are a number of different approaches one can take.

+Of these five examples, three use their name and personality as their main brand.
+One brands themselves differently, then explains that it does represent him alone, while the final one uses a studio name, although my understanding is that it is a single person operation.

 ###Case study: Quartic Llama
 [Quartic Llama](http://quarticllama.com/) are a Dundee-based games studio, founded in 2012 by graduates from the University of Abertay.
 In addition to their, for lack of a better term, "normal" games development work, they also collaborate extensively with cultural organisations, creating games and experiences.
 I first came across them when their piece [*100,000 Lux*](http://www.northeastofnorth.com/?event=100000-lux) was featured as part of Dundee's 2012 NEoN festival.
 A site specific performance using the coloured lighting on one of Abertay University's main buildings, combined with a striking soundtrack derived from solar observations, *100,000 Lux* marked Quartic Llama out as not your average game developer.
 Their collaboration with the National Theatre of Scotland, *Other*, is a location based augmented reality experience set in the streets of Dundee.
 At first glance it has little in common with either regular games or a piece like *100,000 Lux*, but after talking with Malath Abbas, an artist, designer and one of the founders of Quartic Llama, it's easier to pull together the threads running through their work.